TianyiShi2001/nom-pdb/README.md

 # Roadmap

-Note: Priority is, and should be placed on parsing structural information instead of metadata, since the latter is more or less disordered free-text and usually not of particular interest to users (even in cases where they are, users can examine the PDB file directly).
+Note: Priority is and is ought to be placed on parsing structural information instead of metadata, since the latter is more or less disordered free-text and usually not of particular interest to users (even in cases where they are, users can examine the PDB file directly).

 ### Title Section
 - [X] [Header](http://www.wwpdb.org/documentation/file-format-content/format33/sect2.html#HEADER)